Skip to content

 Can I report a fraud if it happened in another city?

 Yes.
 You can file a report at the police station in your own city.
-The competent court will be the one for the place where the offense was committed or where the financial loss occurred.
+The competent court will be the one for the place where the offence was committed or where the financial loss occurred.

 Can I claim against my bank if I was phished?